mimbres/YourMT3/README.md

 ![yourmt3-low-resolution-color-logo-crop](https://user-images.githubusercontent.com/26891722/204390355-001877a1-d019-46d7-a33c-d3a3adc0743c.png)
 ### YourMT3: Multi-task and multi-track music transcription for everyone

+UPDATE (2023 29 Oct.):
+- Regrettably, due to the policy of the company I am currently working with on this project, open code will likely be possible on the 10th of November.
+Sorry for this happening...

 UPDATE (2023 6 Oct.):
 - YourMT3+ is currently achieving on-par with or clearly better performance (using our own augmentation) than MT3.
 - YourMT3+ achieves comparable performance with PerceiverTF on Slakh when our own augmentation (similar to PerceiverTF) is applied.